CJParkNW/cjparknw/README.md

 ### Hello!

 My name is Catherine (She/Her) and I am a recent Smith College graduate with a Statistical and Data Sciences degree.
 Due to my research in a marine ecology lab 🐠 🌊 🦀, my main focus in data analysis has been environmental related.
-However, I am open to working in any field of research or industry!
+Currently, I am working on cybersecurity data science projects at Axio!

 -----